iHanjra/module-three-study-guide/01-npm-for-react.md

 ## Renaming Imported Modules

 - What are some benefits of renaming imported variables?
 - What are some good conventions to follow when naming variables?
+Use descriptive, camelcase, and unique singular and plural words.
+Don't use acronyms, reserved keywords.

 ```js
 import {message as hello, anotherMessage} from "./messages.js";